April 15, 2026

 You may feel immediate relief.
 You may feel about the same.
 Occasionally patients feel mildly sore for a few hours as tissues adjust to the new positioning.
 This is normal and resolves quickly.

-Significant changes typically appear after 4-6 sessions.
+Significant changes typically appear after 6 to 10 sessions.
 The cumulative effect matters more than any single visit.
 Discs don't reshape overnight.
-They respond to repeated cycles of decompression over weeks.
+They respond to repeated cycles of decompression over weeks and months.

 Spinal Decompression Treatment Timeline

-Most protocols involve 3 sessions per week for the first 2-3 weeks, tapering to 2 sessions per week, then once per week as symptoms improve.
-Total treatment time: 4-12 weeks depending on severity.
+Most patients start at 3 sessions per week for the first few weeks, taper to 2 per week, then drop to once weekly as symptoms improve.
+The typical total runs 2 to 4 months depending on how the disc responds.

 Ready to find out if decompression is right for your condition?
 We evaluate first, recommend second.